 The data is compelling, and begs the question: What areas of your workplace experience need attention, and what resources are available to address them?
 By minimizing negative encounters with technology, and

 replacing or updating your workplace technology stack, your employee experience will improve dramatically.
 When employees have the resources they need, they can get their work done better, perform their best—and be happier at work.
 Removing technological blockers from your employees’ day is an important way to do this.

 This ebook covers how workplace technology can help with optimizing processes throughout your workplace.
 Relegating delivery management to the back burner of your organization’s workplace experience is a mistake you can’t afford to make.
-You’ll find out why proactive solutions can help you stay ahead of delivery management, so it won’t become a hurdle for your employees to constantly overcome or a barrier to making a great first impression on visitors.
+You’ll find out why delivery management software can help you stay ahead of delivery management, so it won’t become a hurdle for your employees to constantly overcome or a barrier to making a great first impression on visitors.
 A messy lobby, full of packages piled high, is hardly the impression you want to make.

 Some of the top reasons why people have had a personal package delivered to work:

 63% say it’s out of convenience based upon not being present at home during delivery window

 50% say it’s out of concern for security